 Reviewing is double-blind, meaning that the authors‘ identities will be hidden from the reviewers and vice versa.
 EuroSys applies ACM‘s policies for plagiarism, submission conﬁdentiality, reviewer anonymity, and prior and concurrent paper submission.
 Papers will be provisionally accepted and ﬁnal acceptance will be subject to shepherding by a member of the program committee.

-Full submission details can be found here.
-In addition to paper presentations, EuroSys 2019 will have a poster session.
+Full submission details will appear online on the conference Web site (http://eurosys2020.org/).
+In addition to paper presentations, EuroSys 2020 will have a poster session.
 Submissions for posters will open closer to the conference deadline.
 Accepted papers will automatically qualify for the poster session, and authors will be strongly encouraged to participate.
 EuroSys grants awards for the best and best student papers.